TheWorldAccordingToRaymond/-Motoracer-1-wav-file-rebuilding/README.md

 # -Motoracer-1-wav-file-rebuilding

-**"Motoracer 1" wav file rebuilding (Reserved for true fans)** *Thanks to Dosia who gave the solution on forum.xentax.com*  <"https://forum.xentax.com/viewtopic.php?t=15900">
+**"Motoracer 1" wav file rebuilding (Reserved for true fans)** *Thanks to Dosia who gave the solution on forum.xentax.com* (Closed, unfortunately.)

 	In "Motoracer 1", sounds are packed in the file data\SFX.BKF They are easily extracted